DilanRocco/manifest/README.md

 ## How to Manifest

 Manifesting is listening or reading positive thoughts.
-You are the one who creates these phrases.
-In this app, we provide you with the ability to listen or read to your prompts - it's mostly preference.
+You are the one who creates these thoughts.
+In this app, we provide you with the ability to listen or read to your prompts - choosing between listening or reading is mostly a preference.
 A manifest can come in many different forms.
 When getting started for the first time, it's stuggested to start with short simple sentences strating with asserative claims.
 These claims are places are you want to be in the future.
 As a general thought, push further.
 Go from something like 'I am good at Basketball' to 'I am the best basketball player I've ever seen'.
 As a more advanced approach, you can start with mutli-line more complex thoughts.
 There are some inital exmaples below on where to start.

 'I can get whatever I put my mind towards'